minemidnight/eris-wiggle/README.md

 		* (\<Category>) - Registers all the commands inside of a category
 		* (\<Category|String>, \<Function(message\<Object>, next\<Function()>, wiggle\<Wiggle>)>) - Function gets called each time a command from the category is used.
 Category can also be a string of the name of the category as long as `<WiggleInstace>.use(<Category>)` was called first
 		* (\<Command|String>, \<Function(message\<Object>, next\<Function()>, wiggle\<Wiggle>)>) - Function gets called each the command is used.
 Command can also be a string of the name of the command
+		* All functions can be replaced with a object, with the keys `middleware` for the function and `priority` to set the function priority (default 1)
 		* If multiple functions are used with the middleware, they will all be used as middlewares for the same thing (ex: `client.use("message", fn1, fn2)` will both go to message)
 	* `...params` represents all the parameters of the Eris event in use
 	* The **next** parameter